IIIF/api/source/api/presentation/3.0/index.md

 ##### Manifest
 {: #overview-manifest}

 The overall description of the structure and properties of the digital representation of an object.
-It carries information needed for the viewer to present the content to the user, such as a title and other descriptive information about the object or the intellectual work that it conveys.
+It carries information needed for the client to present the content to the user, such as a title and other descriptive information about the object or the intellectual work that it conveys.
 Each Manifest describes how to present a single object such as a book, a statue or a music album.

 ##### Canvas
 {: #overview-canvas}